 Note: USAA is only available to military community members and their families.

-Cheapest liability-only coverage in Illinois
+Cheapest insurance providers for liability-only coverage in Illinois

 Here are the average annual rates for liability insurance coverage from major carriers in Illinois, ranked in the order of the cheapest to the most expensive.
 The coverage limits for these rates are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.